Md. Golam Mostofa

-Md.
 Golam Mostofa was a Bangladeshi freedom fighter.
 He was awarded Bir Bikrom and Bir Protik for his contribution to the Liberation War of Bangladesh.

 Biography

 Golam Mostofa's father's name was Golam Md.
 Falu Sheikh and his mother's name was Amena Asia Aktar.
 He was in army in 1971.
 After the declaration of independence of Bangladesh he decided to take part in the Bangladesh Liberation War.
 At first he fought in Sector 3.
 Later he joined S Force.

 On 14 August 1971 Pakistanis congregated more soldiers in Madhabpur of Greater Sylhet.
 Golam Mostofa and other freedom fighters decided to ambush them.
 They weren't able to do that because two companions of Pakistanis informed them.
 After knowing their movements Pakistanis surrounded them.
 Mostofa and other freedom fighters decided to defend as it was not easy to attack Pakistanis at that time.
 They were able to foil the plan of Pakistanis after some hours.